newsclip-bot/newsclip-news-snapshot/README.md

 - Best-effort parsing is used to keep dependencies minimal.
 - Designed to be safe to run in CI or cron contexts.

+## Documentation

+View the [GitHub Pages documentation](https://newsclip-bot.github.io/newsclip-news-snapshot/) for this utility.

 ## License
 MIT